Getting back into dating

 - Choose a public place.

-- Don’t accept an invitation to be picked up from where you live – make your own way there and back.
+- Don’t accept an invitation to be picked up from or dropped off where you live – make your own way there and back.

 - Tell a friend or family member who you’re meeting and where you’re going.